austinesmith/cdk-and-vuejs-in-s3/README.md

   * The `cdk deploy` command will egress a CloudFormation template to the AWS account configured within the AWS CLI Tools
   * The CDK application to be deployed is defined by the `app:` key in `*/cdk-and-vuejs-in-s3/demo-cdk/cdk.json`
   * The result is a CloudFormation stack in the account that creates an S3 bucket containing the Vue.js application
-  * The deploy command's output to Stdout will contain a confirmation as well as a publically accessible URL
+  * The deploy command's output to Stdout will contain a confirmation as well as a publicly accessible URL
 <br/>

 **5. *(optional)* Access the deployed application via public internet**